nicole-brewer/Flinc/README.md

+# Reproducible Notebook Containers using Application Virtualization

+## Setting up Ubuntu 20.04 on Chameleon
+Run `./startup.sh` on starting a new node to install the prerequisites and install flinc.
+Most specific instructions below.

-# Prerequisites
+### Prerequisites
 * Python 3.x with headers and compiler
 * pip >= 20.x
 * glibc>=2.17

-# Reproducible Notebook Containers using Application Virtualization
+### Installing FLINC

 To install and use FLINC in your Jupyter environment, follow the steps below.